 Environmental Archaeology Lab Member Involvement

-Marston, John M. 2017.
-Archaeobotany at Hellenistic Ashkelon.
-In Hellenistic Ashkelon.
+Marston, John M. Archaeobotany at Hellenistic Ashkelon.
+In Ashkelon 9: the Hellenistic Period.
 Edited by Kate Birney, in press.
-Eisenbrauns, Winona Lake, IN.
+Harvard Museum of the Ancient Near East, Cambridge

 Marston, John M., and Kathleen J. Birney.
 “Hellenistic agricultural economy in the southern Levant: new evidence from Ashkelon” Paper presented at the Annual Meeting of the American Schools of Oriental Research